SELinux¶

 1

-Use the following interface call to set it to permissive mode.
+Use the following interface call to set to permissive.

 0